Malaysia Airlines Flight 17: Memorials

-After the crash, memorial services were held in Australia and in the Netherlands, which declared 23 July, the day when the first victims arrived in the country, a national day of mourning, the first since 1962.
+After the crash, memorial services were held in Australia and in the Netherlands, which declared 23 July – the day when the first victims arrived in the country – a national day of mourning, the first in the country since the assassination of U.S. President John F. Kennedy in 1963, and the first to commemorate any Dutch person since Queen Wilhelmina during her funeral in 1962.
 The opening ceremony of the AIDS 2014 conference, on 20 July, of which several delegates had been on board Flight MH17, began with a tribute to the victims of the crash.
 In Malaysia, makeshift memorials were created in the capital city of Kuala Lumpur.

 Amongst the victims of flight MH17 were supporters of Newcastle United Football Club John Alder (63) and Liam Sweeney (28) who were travelling to watch the club play a match in New Zealand.
-Newcastle United FC paid tribute to John and Liam with the clubs manager, Alan Pardew saying; "Sometimes when you lose lives in that manner, it puts into context what we do.
+Newcastle United FC paid tribute to them with the club's then-manager, Alan Pardew saying; "Sometimes when you lose lives in that manner, it puts into context what we do.
 This season we want to give their families something to remember them by, by having a successful season."
-In 2014 Newcastle United installed the ‘Alder Sweeney Memorial Garden’ outside their St James’ Park stadium in memory of John, Liam and all those who died on board Flight MH17.
+In 2014 Newcastle United installed the Alder Sweeney Memorial Garden outside their St James' Park stadium in memory of Alder, Sweeney and all those killed on Flight MH17.

 On 17 July 2017, exactly three years after the crash, a memorial in memory of the victims was unveiled in Vijfhuizen, the Netherlands.
-The opening of the memorial, which is located just outside Schiphol Airport, was attended by more than 2000 relatives of victims, King Willem-Alexander and his wife Queen Máxima, Dutch Prime Minister Mark Rutte, Minister of Security and Justice Stef Blok and the speakers of the Dutch Senate and House of Representatives.
+The opening of the memorial, which is just outside Schiphol Airport, was attended by more than 2000 relatives of victims, King Willem-Alexander and his wife Queen Máxima, Dutch Prime Minister Mark Rutte, Minister of Security and Justice Stef Blok and the speakers of the Dutch Senate and House of Representatives.
 The memorial includes 298 trees, one tree for each victim.

-On 17 July 2015, a year after the crash, sunflowers seeds taken from a field near the crash site were grown in tribute to the 15 residents of Hilversum, including three families, who were killed.
+On 17 July 2015, a year after the crash, sunflower seeds taken from a field near the crash site were grown in tribute to the 15 residents of Hilversum, including three families, who were killed.
 Amid the ongoing war, Fairfax chief correspondent Paul McGeough and photographer Kate Geraghty collected a keepsake of sunflower seeds from the wreck site for family and friends of the 38 Australian victims, which happened to be viable and had therefore germinated.

+The tenth anniversary of the crash was commemorated at the National Monument MH17.
+Prime Minister Dick Schoof delivered a speech.
+Both he and King Willem-Alexander spoke with the victims' relatives.
+About 1,300 relatives attended, along with officials from various countries.
+The ceremony included reading the names of all 298 victims and observing two minutes of silence.